naiba-archive/aardwolf/README.md

-# aardwolf
+# Aardwolf

-[WIP]:wolf:A high-performance goroutine pool for Go, inspired by ants.
+:wolf:A high-performance goroutine pool for Go, inspired by ants.